Estimated reading time: 3 minutes

 MudPaint will cover leather, cotton, burlap, really any material you want.
+The great thing about painting fabric – just like painting books, lamps, scales, lampshades and even small clocks! – is that it’s easy and inexpensive to do with MudPaint .
 And it will bring it back to life.
 With one to two coats of our smooth paint, your piece will be like new – or better!
-With our large selection of different colors in our signature smooth, thick MudPaint, you will be ready to revive your fabric, and turn it into something that you can be proud of.
+With our selection of different colors in our signature smooth, thick MudPaint, you will be ready to revive your fabric, and turn it into something that you can be proud of.
 By following these few simple steps, you will have a brand new piece!

 Step 1: MudPaint should go onto a clean surface for best application, so clean and vacuum the fabric to remove dirt and dust.

 Step 2: Lightly wet upholstery beforehand by lightly misting it with a spray bottle of water.
 The fabric should be damp, but not soaking.
 This will help the paint adhere better to the fabric

 Step 3: You may need to add a bit or water to the paint before painting.
 Some of our paints are thicker than others, but the goal for this project is to have paint the consistency of maple syrup, so use your judgment to achieve this thickness.

 Step 4: Apply one coat with a natural bristle brush and allow it to dry.
 Your first coat might not look the way you want, but don’t worry!
 Multiple coats on fabric works best.